greedia/greedia/README.md

 ## Installation

-Greedia will be added to cargo eventually, though for now you can install directly from git using:
+Greedia will be added to crates<span>.io eventually, however for now you can install directly from git using:

 ```
 cargo install --git https://github.com/greedia/greedia